continuouscoordination/principles/en/03-work-in-the-open.md

 ## The theory

+Everyone wants to build high-performing teams or be part of a high-performing team.
+One of the fundamental requirements of high performing teams is *trust*.
+You simply can’t get the former without the latter.
+How do you build trust amongst a group of people who don’t work together directly and might not ever meet face-to-face?
+By building a culture of transparency, where everyone works in the open.

+Working in the open stops “what is that person/team even doing?" in its tracks, promotes natural accountability, builds empathy for other disciplines, and gives people clear venues to talk about the work they did and *why* they did it.

-In many traditional organizations, information flows in one direction: up the hierarchy, making it harder to access the lower you sit.
-Transparent organizations allow everyone access to the context they need to make informed decisions at all times, reducing the need for red tape and interruptions.
+In most traditional organizations, information flows in one direction: up.
+The lower you sit in the hierarchy, the less information and context you have.
+Transparent organizations invert that model by giving everyone unfettered access to information, maximizing context and minimizing red tape, interruptions, and waiting for answers.

-Transparency also encourages individuals to take ownership of their work and results, strengthening accountability across the organization.
-This model demystifies decision-making, promotes everyone’s engagement, and establishes interpersonal _trust – the proven key to high performance_.

-Trust requires leadership, but you can’t lead if you can’t be seen.
-Leaders and managers working in the open serve as powerful role models for desired behaviors within the organization.
-Organizational leaders build trust with their reports by constantly shining a light on their own questions, course-corrections, and decisions.
+Building a transparent org requires leadership, but you can’t lead if you can’t be seen.
+Leaders and managers working in the open serve as powerful role models for the behavior you want to see, building trust by constantly shining a light on their own questions, course-corrections, and decisions.

 ## Further reading